puppetlabs/puppet-docs/source/facter/index.markdown

 The currently supported Facter versions are 2.0 and 1.7.
 Both versions work with Puppet 3.x and 2.7.

 * [The list of core facts](/facter/latest/core_facts.html) lists and describes every built-in fact that ships with Facter.
+* [The custom facts overview](/facter/latest/fact_overview.html) is an example-driven primer and reference for fact authors.
-* [The custom facts guide](/guides/custom_facts.html) explains how to write and distribute your own facts.
+* [The custom facts walkthrough](/facter/latest/custom_facts.html) explains how to write and distribute your own facts in detail.